liamzdenek/ferment-ai/memory-bank/ecs-implementation-approach.md

 - **System Registration**: Adds a system to the systems array
 - **System Execution**: Invokes systems that handle specific event types when events are published
+- **System Mounting**: Creates a fiber for the system and mounts it
+- **System Unmounting**: Cleans up system resources and removes it

 ### Process Management

 - **Process Creation**: Stores a process in the processes map and publishes a process creation event
 - **Process Completion**: Updates a process's status to completed, stores the result, and publishes a process completion event
 - **Process Failure**: Updates a process's status to failed, stores the error, and publishes a process failure event
+- **Process Attachment**: Attaches a process to a system, which will queue events for that system until the process completes

 ### Event Handling

 - **Event Publishing**: Adds an event to the events array and notifies listeners
 - **Event Subscription**: Registers a callback to be invoked when events matching a filter are published
 - **Event Filtering**: Determines if an event matches a filter based on type, source, and target
+- **Event Type Validation**: Validates event payloads against registered schemas

 ### Execution